Original Post — Direct link

 It's an analogous phenomenon to game streaming.
 New innovation allows a controller to assume some responsibility previously belonging to a terminal component.
 The terminal component now has less information.
 This allows better performance in some regards but results in loss of functionality and some people wondering why we are moving backwards.

-over 3 years ago - /u/GDFireFrog - Direct link
+about 4 years ago - /u/GDFireFrog - Direct link

 Originally posted by apistoletov